freesewing/freesewing/markdown/org/docs/designs/bibi/options/backneckcutout/en.md

 ---
-title: "Back neck cutout"
+title: "Back Neckline depth"
 ---

-Controls how deep the neck opening is cut out in the back of the garment.
+Controls the depth of the neck opening at the back.
+A value of 100% puts the opening on the bust line.
-In other words, increasing this will shift the neck opening to the back.